jquery/learn.jquery.com/CONTRIBUTING.md

 Once you've gotten your environment working, here are the general steps you should follow to make your changes:

-1. Create a new "feature" branch based on `master` -- `git branch <feature/issue name/number>`
+1. Create a new "feature" branch based on `master`: `git branch <feature/issue name/number>`
-2. Move onto that branch -- `git checkout <feature/issue name/number>`
+2. Move onto that branch: `git checkout <feature/issue name/number>`
 3. Work on your awesome contribution.
 4. As you work and want to preview your changes, use `grunt` to deploy them to the your site.
 You can also use `grunt watch` to have the site monitor the `page` directory for any changes and automatically have the changes deployed every time you save.
-5. When you're done, stage the new/modified preparation for commit -- `git add page/faq/how-do-i-add-a-new-article-to-the-learn-site.md`
+5. When you're done, stage the new/modified preparation for commit: `git add page/faq/how-do-i-add-a-new-article-to-the-learn-site.md`
-6. Commit the files to your local repo -- `git commit -m "add a relevant message describing the change"`
+6. Commit the files to your local repo: `git commit -m "add a relevant message describing the change"`
-7. Push the files to your GitHub remote -- `git push origin <feature/issue name/number>`
+7. Push the files to your GitHub remote: `git push origin <feature/issue name/number>`
 8. Go to your fork on GitHub and submit a new [pull request](https://help.github.com/articles/using-pull-requests).

 For more advice on managing your fork and submitting pull requests to jQuery Foundation, read our [Commits and Pull Requests](http://contribute.jquery.org/commits-and-pull-requests/) guide.